ddxv/app-store-dash/README.md

 ## Start the service and socket

+NOTE: If you have a socket and a service, you do not need to start the service, the socket will start the related service
 - `systemctl enable app-store-api.socket` to automatically start socket on server reboot
 - `sudo systemctl start app-store-api.socket` start
 - `sudo systemctl status app-store-api` to check status